kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_06.md

 * give examples of analytical systems that could subscribe to the topics you mentioned and what types of analytics could be done?

 * consider the Lambda Architecture mentioned in the readings.
-What layer of the Lamdba Architecture do MQ most resemble?
+What layer of the Lamdba Architecture do MQ's most resemble?

 ## Add a mids container to our docker cluster, publish "real" messages in json format, subscribe / consume the messages